-The U.S. Department of Education's website at http://www.fp.ed.gov/pubs.html has posted reserve ratios for GLHEGC for federal fiscal years 2008, 2009, 2010, 2011 and 2012 of 0.613%, 0.610%, 0.744%, 0.744% and 0.726%, respectively.
-GLHEGC believes the Department of Education has not calculated the reserve ratio in accordance with the Act and the correct ratio should be 0.76%, 0.77%, 0.93%, 0.96% and .97% respectively, as shown above and as explained in the following footnote.
+The U.S. Department of Education's website has posted reserve ratios for GLHEGC for federal fiscal years 2008, 2009, 2010, 2011 and 2012 of 0.613%, 0.610%, 0.744%, 0.744% and 0.726%, respectively.
+GLHEGC believes the Department of Education has not calculated the reserve ratio in accordance with the Act and the correct ratio should be 0.76%, 0.77%, 0.93%, 0.96% and 0.97% respectively, as shown above and as explained in the following footnote.
 On November 17, 2006, the U.S. Department of Education advised GLHEGC that beginning in Federal Fiscal Year 2006 it will publish reserve ratios that include loan loss provision and deferred revenues.
 GLHEGC believes this change more closely approximates the statutory calculation.
 According to the U.S. Department of Education, available cash reserves may not always be an accurate barometer of a guarantor's financial health.